 Kathleen has been an active member of the Minnesota Association for Justice, serving as their past president, and the American Association for Justice, formerly the Association of Trial Lawyers of America, the nation’s largest plaintiffs trial bar.
 In 2007, Kathleen served as the national president of this organization.
-She has been a member of their Board of Governors for 29 years, has served multiple terms on their Executive Committee, as well as chairing the organization’s educational arm for several terms.
 In 1999, she was honored with the association’s prestigious Lifetime Achievement Award.

 Kathleen settled a claim for a woman who suffered loss of significant portions of all four limbs.
 The case settled for $18 million.